 After volunteering some time, Laura took on a few paid tasks, then actually ran the entire site for four days while Carrie went on a business trip in January 2010.
 The readers loved her.
 Carrie loved the help.
 Laura loved the opportunity.

-We also have five other individuals who draft portions of the content that you see on this site (and one assistant who helps Carrie maintain her sanity behind-the-scenes).
+We also have a few other individuals who draft portions of the content that you see on this site (and one assistant who helps Carrie maintain her sanity behind-the-scenes).
 I am grateful for their contributions and honored that they’d opt to be part of this team.
 I’m honored that you’ve found us and hope that you stay connected, get the info you need to start saving money, and that you keep in touch.